 Main results

-Since the discovery of the gene responsible for Ondine syndrome, the PHOX2B gene, research conducted by the international community, in particular by the Neophen team at NeuroDiderot, has led to significant progress in the understanding of the pathophysiology of Ondine syndrome.
+Since the discovery of the gene responsible for Ondine syndrome, the PHOX2B gene, research conducted by the international community, in particular by the SleepCmd team at NeuroDiderot, has led to significant progress in the understanding of the pathophysiology of Ondine syndrome.
 These results allow us to improve the management of patients and pave the way for the development of treatments.
-Our work in the Neophen team has led to the publication of several important results:
+Our work in the SleepCmd team has led to the publication of several important results:

 Collaborations